-Apr 11Liked by Molly Dickens, Karen Sheffield-Abdullah
+Apr 11Liked by Molly Dickens, PhD, Karen Sheffield-Abdullah

 I always think of Tressie Cottom's essay on how doctors treated her as incompetent and never took her bleeding and pain seriously when she was pregnant until she lost the baby.